 At the time of this writing, a specter of terror from a more combatant and persuasive Muslim fundamentalism goes through the world.
-Can it molest a civilization such as the Anglo-Protestant one we described on page 1: 23.
+Can it molest a civilization such as the Anglo-Protestant one we described?
 Yes, temporarily, but in the end the Master Trends of Civility and Rationality will reassert themselves.
 The Chinese, Indian, and Western civilizations will eventually prevail over Muslim fundamentalism.
 Maybe even Iran can revive some of its Persian heritage scattered by the Ayatollahs.
+Persian history included a development of organized athletics prior to the Greeks, and a remarkable technology of pumping water to the height of the hanging gardens of Babylon.

-We can again take the position of women as an indicator.
+We can again take the position of women under Islam as an indicator of what to expect of Muslim civilization.
 A religious discourse and a societal realm concerned with sacredness is a natural part of any society.
 Suppression of women, however, is not a genuine part of any sacredness.
-We may explain it in Volume 7 of The Many-Splendored Society as the institutionalization of a version of sexual spuma (1: 92) from males and young mothers.

 A strong male hegemony is an entrenched element in Islam, more so than in Christianity and in Buddhism.
 This hegemony has support from religious practices and teachings in mosques.
-Courts enforce it with corporal punishments.
+Local courts enforce it with corporal punishments.
 Unchecked mob violence and explicitly condoned domestic violence back up the male hegemony.
 All this is on its way out, either to disappear within Islam, or to drag the entire Muslim religion into oblivion.